p1xelHer0/dotfiles/README.md

  # -- 🐉 p1xelHer0's dotfiles

- # dotfiles to setup my dev env on macOS (and Arch Linux wip)
+ # dotfiles to setup my dev env on macOS and Arch Linux

  # 🍏 💻 macOS on my work MacBook Pro 15"
  # 🐧 📦 Arch Linux on my home desktop running on VirtualBox on Windows 10